 - Upper end (BMI 24.9): 145 pounds

-This 37-pound range is much more realistic than a single target number.
-A muscular, active 5’4″ woman at 145 pounds can be perfectly healthy, just as a naturally petite 5’4″ woman at 115 pounds can be.
+That’s a 37-pound window — way more realistic than a single target number.
+A muscular, active 5’4″ woman at 145 pounds can be in fantastic health.
+So can a naturally petite 5’4″ woman at 115.

-Every ideal body weight formula has the same fundamental problem: they only use height and sex.
-They ignore factors that profoundly affect what a healthy weight looks like for you specifically:
+Every ideal body weight formula has the same basic problem: they only use height and sex.
+They completely ignore things that profoundly shape what a healthy weight looks like for you:

-- Muscle mass: Muscle weighs more than fat by volume.
-A woman who strength trains regularly may weigh 10 to 15 pounds more than formula predictions and have excellent health markers
+- Muscle mass: Muscle is denser than fat.
+A woman who lifts weights regularly may weigh 10 to 15 pounds more than formula predictions and still have stellar health markers

-- Frame size: A woman with a large bone structure naturally carries more weight than someone with a small frame at the same height
+- Frame size: Women with larger bone structures naturally carry more weight than small-framed women at the same height

-- Body fat distribution: Where you carry fat matters more than how much you weigh.
-Belly fat (visceral fat) is far more dangerous than fat carried on hips and thighs
+- Where you carry fat: This matters way more than the number on the scale.
+Belly fat (visceral fat) is far more dangerous than fat on your hips and thighs

-- Age: Body composition changes with age.
-Expecting the same weight at 55 that you had at 25 is often unrealistic and unnecessary
+- Age: Body composition shifts as you get older.
+Expecting your 25-year-old weight at 55 is often unrealistic — and unnecessary

-- Ethnicity: Health risks associated with BMI vary across ethnic groups.
-The standard BMI categories may not apply equally to all populations
+- Ethnicity: Health risks tied to BMI vary across ethnic groups.
+The standard categories don’t apply equally to everyone

 Waist-to-Hip Ratio

-This measurement captures where you carry fat, which research shows is more predictive of heart disease and diabetes risk than weight alone.
-For women, a ratio above 0.85 indicates elevated risk.
+This captures where you carry fat — and research shows that’s more predictive of heart disease and diabetes risk than weight alone.
+For women, a ratio above 0.85 flags elevated risk.
 You can check yours with our waist-to-hip ratio calculator.

 Body Fat Percentage

-A healthy body fat percentage for women ranges from about 21% to 33%, depending on age.
+A healthy range for women is roughly 21% to 33%, depending on age.
 Our body fat calculator can help you estimate yours using simple body measurements.

 Blood Pressure and Blood Sugar

-These objective health markers matter more than weight.
-A woman at 150 pounds with normal blood pressure, blood sugar, and cholesterol may be healthier than a woman at 120 pounds with prediabetes and hypertension.
+These objective markers matter more than weight.
+Full stop.
+A woman at 150 pounds with normal blood pressure, blood sugar, and cholesterol may be healthier than a woman at 120 with prediabetes and hypertension.

-Can you walk up three flights of stairs without getting winded?
-Can you carry groceries without strain?
+Walk up three flights of stairs without gasping?
+Carry groceries without strain?
 Functional fitness is a better indicator of health than any number on a scale.
+Period.

-For a 5’4″ female, the weight range most consistently associated with lower health risks in large population studies is approximately 115 to 145 pounds.
+For a 5’4″ female, the weight range most consistently linked to lower health risks in large population studies is about 115 to 145 pounds.
 Within this range:

 - Type 2 diabetes risk is lowest